-Before I delve into this post, I’d like to put some things on the record.
+Disclaimer: Before I delve into this post, I’d like to put some things on the record.
 I am not currently in the best shape of my life.
-I do not look like a fitness model, far from it.
+I do not look like a fitness model, far from it; I just had two kids in two years.
 I am NOT coming from a place of judgement or telling you what you need to do.
 I’m merely sharing my own experience.
 I’m posting this, not to judge anyone, but because I’m passionate about the subject.
-I was an MMA instructor for years and for a brief time, a certified personal trainer.
-Exercise has played a major role in my life, and I wanted to share my experience. 🙂
+I was in MMA for years, and for a brief time, a certified personal trainer.
+Exercise has played a major role in my life, and I wanted to share my experience.

 Why Exercise Does NOT Matter